Manik Dey

 Manik Dey (born 18 October 1952) is an Indian politician and member of the Communist Party of India (Marxist).
 Dey was a member of the Tripura Legislative Assembly from the Majlishpur constituency in West Tripura district.
-He was ex-minister of Power, Urban Development, Rural Development and Transport in Manik Sarkar Government.
+He is an ex-minister of Power, Urban Development, Rural Development and Transport in the Manik Sarkar Government.

 Personal life & political career

 Manik Dey was born on 18 October 1952 in Champaknagar to Chandra Dey and Basanti Dey.
 He only studied till the 12th grade.
 Dey was interested in politics from an early age.
-In 1978, at the age of 26, he became panchayet pradhan of Purba Debendra Nagar.
-In 1988, he joined the State Committee of the Communist (Marxist) Party.
-In 1993, Dey was elected to the Assembly as the MLA from Majlishpur, Jirania.
-In 2003, he became a Cabinet Minister of Manik Sarkar ministry.
-Dey is the present State Committee President of Centre of Indian Trade Unions.
+In 1978, at the age of 26, he became panchayet pradhan of the Purba Debendra Nagar.
+In 1988, he joined the State Committee of the Communist Party of India (Marxist).
+In 1993, Dey was elected to the Tripura Legislative Assembly as the MLA from Majlishpur, Jirania.
+In 2003, he became a Cabinet Minister in the Manik Sarkar ministry.
+Dey currently serves as the State Committee President of the Centre of Indian Trade Unions.